omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 In this tutorial you have learned how to set up a Multi-Protocol Gateway composed of MQTT protocol, RPC, and LoRaWAN®, by using the Portenta X8 and the Portenta Max Carrier.
 You have built the gateway that will connect the The Things Network to send the desired data.
 Also, the gateway is capable of exchanging data between Arduino and Linux layer using RPC, in which you have exposed the ports to be able to receive data from the local sensor to be sent directly to The Things Network.

 ### Next Steps
-- Now that you have established a multi-protocol gateway, using WiFi and LoRaWAN® connectivity, expand the gateway's capability by adding other connectivity types such as Cat-M1 and NB-IoT
+- Now that you have established a multi-protocol gateway, using Wi-Fi and LoRaWAN® connectivity, expand the gateway's capability by adding other connectivity types such as Cat-M1 and NB-IoT
 - Expand functionalities for data processing using RPC while using multi-protocol architecture.

 ## Troubleshooting